 “It’s like when you’re riding a roller coaster - at first, before you go over that big dip, you’re afraid.
 But the second you overcome that hurdle, you get the thrill of it.
 At the clinic I get to talk to people about Jesus and walk in the awesome adventures He puts in front of me.”

-One such recent adventure included David getting the chance to pray with two individuals to receive Christ while they spoke standing at the front desk.
+One adventure included David getting the chance to pray with two individuals to receive Christ while they spoke standing at the front desk.
 A man and a woman came in seeking primary care services that we do not provide.
 Rather than just informing them of the other clinics they could utilize and parting ways, David took the opportunity to comment on the woman’s cross necklace and ask her about her faith.
 He found out that they were from a country in Africa, had heard things about Christ, but had not heard that we can be sure of God’s provision for us on the cross.

 “One of them told me they didn’t do enough Christian things, like go to church or pray.
 I explained the truth of Romans 5:8, God doesn’t ask us to change before He loved us.
 If we come to Him, He is the one to change us.”

 As David shared the gospel, both individuals started to tear up and responded saying they wanted to pray right then and there.

 “It was my first time to lead someone in that prayer, and I did it right there in the middle of the lobby.
 After we said amen we all started laughing because they had only come looking for a checkup but they left with more than they bargained for.”